sjb296/ECM3408-CA/The Plan.md

 				- [ ] Create a valid cell with a plain value
 				- [ ] Create a valid cell with a valid formula based on a plain value cell e.g. B3 + 1
 				- [ ] Create a valid cell with a valid formula based on two plain value cells e.g. B3 + B4
-				- [ ] Change the value in a cell, then
+				- [ ] Change the value in a cell, then re eval
 		- [ ] Reading cells **GET** */cells/{id}*
 			- [x] Reading plain values
 			- [ ] Executing formulae & reading result